 That can be bad for some people, but it’s not.
 Actually, highly sensitive people tend to understand others better and they are also very helpful!
-According to a research, sensitivity can be perceived as an asset or a negative trait, depending on the culture.
+According to research, sensitivity can be perceived as an asset or a negative trait, depending on the culture.
 For example, in Thailand and India, highly sensitive people are almost never teased.
-In North America things are completely different.
+In North America, things are completely different.

-Highly sensitive people prefer exercising on their own, because they don’t want to feel like everyone is watching their every move.
-Most highly sensitive people tend to occupy with individual sports, like bicycling, running and hiking.
+Highly sensitive people prefer exercising on their own because they don’t want to feel like everyone is watching their every move.
+Most highly sensitive people tend to occupy individual sports, like bicycling, running and hiking.
 Nevertheless, we need to understand that this is not what always happens; there are many highly sensitive people who like to participate in team sports.
 That may be related to how their family supported them when they were kids.

 In fact, highly sensitive people can feel in a deeper way than the ones who are less sensitive.
 They tend to process things really deeply.
 As Ted Zeff states: “They’re very intuitive, and go very deep inside to try to figure things out.”
 Ted Zeff, Ph.D., is the author of The Highly Sensitive Person’s Survival Guide and other books on highly sensitive people.